Thank you for letting me share some details about my journey in becoming employed as a full-time Front-end Developer.

 With this in mind, I did some research for jobs that might fit my strengths and interests.

-Fast-forward to 2017, where I managed to land a job coding emails and doing some SEO work.
+Fast-forward to 2017 where I managed to land a job coding emails and doing some SEO work.
+Keep in mind that I only had some basic HTML and CSS skills thanks to tinkering around in WordPress and I learned about SEO on the job.
 The salary was great, especially compared to working in retail.
 It was also a valuable learning experience in communication, working with high-level products, and adapting to an office setting.

 And I was PUMPED that I could reflect during my downtime and say that I was officially working in tech.